First Time in SF?

 Sourdough Bread

-Boudin Bakery at the Wharf has been making it since 1849.
-The bread bowl is iconic for a reason.
+Boudin Bakery at the Wharf has been making sourdough since 1849.
+The bread bowl is the order.

 Mission Burritos

-La Taqueria and El Farolito are local legends.
-This is where the Mission-style burrito was born.
+La Taqueria and El Farolito.
+The Mission-style burrito was born here.

 Dim Sum

-Chinatown’s Good Mong Kok Bakery for BBQ pork buns.
-Or go all-out at Yank Sing in the Financial District.
+Good Mong Kok Bakery in Chinatown for BBQ pork buns.
+Yank Sing in the Financial District for full cart service.

 Dungeness Crab

 In season November through June.
-Swan Oyster Depot is the gold standard — arrive before they open.
+Swan Oyster Depot.
+Arrive before they open.

 Ferry Building Market